 I am Professor of Software Systems Engineering and founding Director of the Centre for Secure, Intelligent and Usable Systems (CSIUS) at the University of Brighton.
 I am also Fellow of the Higher Education Academy (HEA) and a Professional Member of the British Computer Society (BCS).
 I have been visiting researcher at the National Institute of Informatics (NII), Japan, and a visiting fellow at the British Telecom (BT), U.K and the University College London, U.K. I was visiting professor at the University of the Aegean, Greece and I am visiting professor at the University of Ionian, Greece.
 I have published more than 150 papers (h-index 30) and I have secured more than £3M to support research and knowledge transfer.
 My funding portfolio includes grants from the European Union (FP7, Horizon2020), EPSRC, the Royal Academy of Engineering, the Higher Education Funding Council of England (HEFCE), and the Japanese National Institute of Informatics.
 I have also received funding from the Knowledge Transfer Partnership/Technology Strategy Board and the European Regional Development Fund for knowledge transfer and from industrial cources including British Telecom, ELC, Powerchex, and FORD.
 My 'Powerchex KTP' project was finalist for the best 2012 UK National Knowledge Transfer Partnership TSB award.
 I have strong experience of acting as evaluator for national and international funding bodies including the EPSRC, HEA, the EU, the Research Council of Norway, the Innovation Fund of Denmark, and the Austrian Research Council, and I have been invited subject expert for events organised by the EU, NATO and TSB.

-Professor, School of Computing, Engineering & Maths, University of Brighton, Brighton, BN2 4AT, UK
+School of Computing, Engineering & Maths, University of Brighton, Brighton, UK.

 Dr. Kshirasagar (Sagar) Naik is a Full Professor in the Department of Electrical and Computer Engineering at the University of Waterloo.
 Previously, he held faculty positions at Carleton University in Ottawa and University of Aizu in Japan.
 He worked as a software developer for three years in Wipro, Bangalore – now one of the largest software consultancy companies in the world.
 His research interests include Internet of Things (IoT), energy performance testing of mobile applications, detection of anomalous behavior of wireless devices and cyber-physical systems, energy harvesting IoT devices for sustainable monitoring of physical systems, security of communication and cyber-physical systems, communication protocols for smart power grids, and adversarial machine learning.
 Designing mathematical models and building prototype sensor networks for performing real-life, controlled experiments lie at the core of his research.
 He has served on the editorial boards of many journals, including: Journal of Peer-to-Peer Networking and Applications, International Journal of Parallel, Emergent and Distributed Systems, Journal of Circuits, Systems, and Computers, and IEEE Transactions on Parallel and Distributed Systems.
 He was a co-guest editor of four special issues of IEEE Journal on Selected Areas in Communications and IEEE Transactions on Cloud Computing.
 He is a co-author of two widely used textbooks, namely, Software Testing and Quality Assurance: Theory and Practice (Wiley, 2008) and Software Evolution and Maintenance: A Practitioner’s Approach (Wiley, 2014).

-Professor, Department of Electrical and Computer Engineering, University of Waterloo, Waterloo, N2L3G1, Canada
+Department of Electrical and Computer Engineering, University of Waterloo, Waterloo, Canada.